Does this test have other names?

 What is this test?

-The prealbumin screen is a blood test to see whether you are getting enough nutrition
+The prealbumin screen is a blood test to see if you are getting enough nutrition in

 Why do I need this test?

-you arrive to see whether you need more nutritional support as part of your treatment.
+if you need more nutritional or medical care as part of your treatment.

 What other tests might I have along with this test?